ahmedfgad/GeneticAlgorithmPython/docs/source/nn.md

 # `pygad.nn` Module

-This section of the PyGAD's library documentation discusses the **pygad.nn** module.
+This section of the documentation discusses the **pygad.nn** module.

 Using the **pygad.nn** module, artificial neural networks are created.
 The purpose of this module is to only implement the **forward pass** of a neural network without using a training algorithm.
-The **pygad.nn** module builds the network layers, implements the activations functions, trains the network, makes predictions, and more.
+The **pygad.nn** module builds the network layers, implements the activation functions, trains the network, makes predictions, and more.

 Later, the **pygad.gann** module is used to train the **pygad.nn** network using the genetic algorithm built in the **pygad** module.